voorhoede/lean-web-kit/src/client/components/download-files/readme.md

 ## Features

-* Shows a list of files added in the CMS.
+- Displays a list of downloadable files added in the DatoCMS system.
-* Clicking a link will download the concerned file instead of navigating to it.
+- Clicking on a downloadable file will download the file instead of navigating to it.
-* Each link will show a download icon.
+- Each downloadable file will display an icon showing users that the file can be downloaded.